-The IBM Enterprise Linux Server is a dedicated System z Linux server – a Linux-only server, meaning that all processors are IFLs on this server.
+The IBM Enterprise Linux Server is a dedicated z Systems Linux server – a Linux-only server, meaning that all processors are IFLs on this server.

-The IBM Enterprise Linux Server builds on the robust and reliable virtualization capabilities available with IBM System z servers, z/VM virtualization and IBM Wave for z/VM virtualization management software to greatly enhance the economic attractiveness of hosting Linux workloads in a single, easy-to-scale, easy-to-mange system.
-The Enterprise Linux Server includes processor cores, memory, I/O connectivity, and z/VM and IBM Wave for z/VM software with solution pricing that helps accelerate return on investment.
+The IBM Enterprise Linux Server builds on the robust and reliable virtualization capabilities available with IBM z Systems, z/VM virtualization and IBM Wave for z/VM virtualization management to greatly enhance the economic attractiveness of hosting Linux workloads in a single, easy-to-scale, easy-to-manage system.
+The Enterprise Linux Server includes processor cores, memory, I/O connectivity, z/VM and IBM Wave for z/VM with solution pricing that helps accelerate return on investment.